Bill Bruford

-During the 1980s, Bruford returned to King Crimson for three years (1981–1984), collaborated with several artists (including Patrick Moraz and David Torn), and formed his own electric jazz band Earthworks in 1986.
-He then played with his former Yes bandmates in Anderson Bruford Wakeman Howe, which eventually led to a very brief second stint in Yes.
-Bruford played in King Crimson for his third and final tenure from 1994 to 1997, then continued with a new acoustic configuration of Earthworks.
+During the 1980s Bruford returned to King Crimson for three years in their Discipline line-up, consisting of him and Robert Fripp along with Americans Tony Levin and Adrian Belew.
+He performed on their albums Discipline (1981), Beat (1982) and Three of a Perfect Pair (1984), until the group disbanded again in 1984.
+After this, he collaborated with several artists (including Patrick Moraz and David Torn) and formed his own electric jazz band, Earthworks, in 1986.
+He then played with his former Yes bandmates in the supergroup Anderson Bruford Wakeman Howe, which eventually led to a very brief second stint in Yes.
+Bruford played in King Crimson for his third and final tenure from 1994 to 1997 as part of the Double Trio, then continued with a new acoustic configuration of Earthworks.

 In 2009, Bruford announced his retirement from professional drumming.
 He pursued other projects, including the operation of his two record labels, Summerfold and Winterfold, releasing an autobiography, and speaking and writing about music.
-In 2016, Bruford received a PhD in Music from the University of Surrey.
-That year, Bruford ranked No. 16 on Rolling Stones list of the "100 Greatest Drummers of All Time".
+In 2016, he received a doctorate in music from the University of Surrey.
+In that year Bruford ranked No. 16 on Rolling Stones list of the "100 Greatest Drummers of All Time".
 In 2017, Bruford was inducted into the Rock and Roll Hall of Fame as a member of Yes.
 In 2022, after a 13-year hiatus, he returned to live performance as a member of the Pete Roth Trio.